aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_07_01_dftb+.md

 molecule benzene.gen 2

 # In DFTB+, only valence electrons are used.
 Hence, we need core-augmentation
-# to account for the missing core density (4 electrons in this case).
+# to account for the missing core density.
+Set ZPSP to the number
+# of valence electrons associated with a given atom (4 for carbon,
+# 5 for nitrogen, 6 for oxygen,...)
 zpsp c 4

 # Load the DFTB+ wavefunction